anhinga/ICLR-2022-notes/README.md

 ## The week of conference

-(First talk - the quality of real-time streaming was pretty bad, the quality of replay is good.
+(First talk - the quality of real-time streaming was pretty bad, the quality of replay was good.

 One needs to attend real-time if one wants to ask questions oneself; otherwise a more sedate approach might be better.)